richardforth/macrobuddy/README.md

 A 9 key programmable* software based macro keyboard.

-* Edit any one of the 9 macro functions using python code / pyatogui key combinations
+* Edit any one of the 9 macro functions using python code / pyautogui key combinations
+* 1, 2, 3 are preset samples

 # Usage

-Keys 1 and 2 come pre set
+Keys 1, 2 and 3 come pre set as examples

+Keys 1 and 2:

 Open an editor
 Open MacroBuddy
 Press key one, you have 5 seconds to click  on to the editor window / text input wait 5 seconds macro will play

+Key 3: See Advanced Macros

 # Advanced Macros
 Example in slot 3 as a preset